bitquan/toolspace/docs/ops/local-gate.md

 # OPS-LocalGate: Pre-Push Validation System

+## 🚨 ZERO TOLERANCE POLICY

+**NEW RULE: This project must have ZERO errors and ZERO warnings at all times!**

+OPS-LocalGate enforces local testing before allowing any git push.
+This ensures that **local development parity with CI** and prevents pushing broken code.

+**No exceptions.
+No warnings.
+No errors.
+Period.**

 ## Overview

 OPS-LocalGate enforces local testing before allowing any git push.
 This ensures that **local development parity with CI** and prevents pushing broken code.